Green Bay named host city for 2025 NFL draft

 Murphy credited Gabrielle Dow, Packers vice president of marketing and fan engagement; Brad Toll, president and CEO of Discover Green Bay; and support from community leaders for developing a draft bid acceptable to the NFL.

 From 1965 to 2014, the draft was held in New York City, which is also headquarters to the NFL.
-Chicago hosted the draft in 2015-16 and it was so successful the NFL made it a rotating event.
+Chicago hosted the draft in 2015 and 2016, and it was so successful, the NFL made it a rotating event.
 Other hosts after Chicago were Philadelphia in 2017, Dallas in 2018, Nashville in 2019, Cleveland in 2021 and Las Vegas in 2022.
 Detroit will host the 2024 draft.
 The draft was held virtually in 2020 because of the COVID-19 pandemic.

+The Green Bay draft has a budget of $7.5 million, to which the Packers contributed $1 million, not including the personnel, donated space and other resources they'll put toward the event.

 More: 10 reasons Green Bay will never host a Super Bowl